-Stage two
+Stage Two

-The Accreditation Assessment Panel will carry out a site visit to evaluate the HEI's facilities, speak to students about their learning experience, and hold face-to-face discussions with the applying HEI.
-A provisional recommendation on accreditation will be provided during the site visit where appropriate.
-Outcomes of stage two will be summarised in the stage two report, which will be sent to the HEI for fact-checking.
+Representatives of the Accreditation Assessment Panel will carry out a site visit to evaluate the Universities facilities; speak to students about their learning experience; and hold face-to-face discussions with the applying University.
+A provisional decision on accreditation will be provided during the site visit where appropriate.
+Outcomes of Stage Two will be summarised in the Stage Two Report, which will be sent to the University for fact-checking.